MadeByThePinsHub/DiscordBot-Official/README.md

 We're using the [Discord.js](https://discord.js.org/#/) library to interact with the Discord API.

-To check if the bot is working, check the logs to find "Connected to Discord API!"
+To check if the bot is working, check the logs to find "Successfully connected to Discord API!
+To avoid any service interrputions, check your cloud service's documentation about their technical limitations."